robang74/chatgpt-answered-prompts/paper-money-financial-communism-03.md

 ### RATIONALE

-Critically challenging a theory is the best way to assess it by a scientific approach (cfr. also the Popper's falsifiability principle and its critical reviews, among those "Falsifications and scientific progress: Popper as sceptical optimist" by Carlo Veronesi <sup>[[link](https://link.springer.com/article/10.1007/s40329-014-0031-7)]</sup> seems to me being quite interesting).
+Critically challenging a theory is the best way to assess it through a scientific approach (see also the Popper's falsifiability principle and its critical reviews, and among them "Falsifications and scientific progress: Popper as sceptical optimist" by Carlo Veronesi <sup>[[link](https://link.springer.com/article/10.1007/s40329-014-0031-7)]</sup> seems to me being quite interesting).

 Therefore a peer-review of this theory has been produced with the Mistral AI support that played the role of critical challenger (co-competition + adversarial collaboration).
 In fact, the AI highlighted key points in the theory framework, those in favor of it but also those that seemed lacking adequate factual or argumentative support.
 This allowed me, in a very quick and focused way to deepen and explain this theory in a more convincing way and therefore strengthen and even assess it.